jay8park/mahjong/README.md

   - descr: reveal the completed set due to stealing the discarded tile
   - call to server: reveal
 - cancel.onclick
+  - descr: cancels the steal, so return stolen tile and change active status
+  - call to server: cancel, active switch cancel
 - win.onclick
+- reject.onclick
+  - descr: rejects someone's win and proceed with game
+  - call to server: N/A
+- accept.onclick
+  - descr: accepts someones win and resets game state as well as display ending credits
+  - call to server: reset

 ### Note:
 games.js calls newJoin in the very beginning